Visa’s Fortune Teller App Foreseeing Your Financial Future

 Visa is pleased to introduce a mobile app, called Financial Fortune Teller* (財務水晶球), today in Hong Kong.
 The Financial Fortune Teller App is the first ever app tailored for Hong Kong people, aiming to help consumers better understand their personal financial situation and plan for retirement.

-‘Visa believes the most important financial tool is knowledge,’ said Caroline Ada, Country Manager of Visa Hong Kong and Macau.
+‘Visa believes the most important financial tool is knowledge,’ said Caroline Ada, General Manager of Visa Hong Kong and Macau.
 ‘We are proud to introduce the Financial Fortune Teller App with the aim of inspiring consumers to plan ahead and start their financial planning early.
 It is important to make a long-term plan for your financial security.’

 The app asks the user to input the basic financial information needed to calculate a retirement plan: present age, planned retirement age, expected length of retirement, expected annual retirement income, and preferred investment strategy, from aggressive to conservative.